Blown and Sprayed Insulation

 There are different methods for spraying different kinds of blown insulation into the walls, attics, and floors of your home.

-Blown-in insulation, or blow in insulation, products are competing to bring improved performance per square inch and the least amount of settling over time to the insulation market.
+Blown-in insulation products are competing to bring improved performance per square inch and the least amount of settling over time to the insulation market.
 Blown-in insulation refers to blowing or spraying insulation product into wall cavities, attics, and floors.
 Methods vary depending on the form of insulation selected.

 In its loose-fill form, fiberglass is made from glass that is blown or spun into fibers.
 It is installed using a blowing machine.
 Loose-fill fiberglass is suitable for attics and wall cavities and can combat common insulation enemies like mildew, fungus, and moisture.
 “Our OPTIMA insulation is made of virgin fiberglass,” says a CertainTeed representative, “so it won’t rot or absorb moisture.”
 Critics do contend that many fiberglass products include recycled glass and that loose-fill fiberglass can leave floating particles in the home.